Absence Reporting

 SJB understands the journey all parents have when deciding their child’s next school.
 With so many factors and pressures on parents, it is understandable that the process and pathways can become overwhelming particularly at points of transition.
 However, we want to reassure all parents from the outset that we are here to help.
 We will guide parents and provide concise and easy to understand information that will help them to make the best and most informed decisions for their child.

 If a child currently has an EHCP and is in Year 4 or 5, we recommend that parents book a tour to see all about the provision at SJB.
 The tour, lasting for about an hour will consist of all the significant parts of the school and the Learning Support Department.
 At the end of the tour, parents will get the opportunity to ask any questions relating to what the school does to support all students.
-Our SEND Tours start at 9.15 on a Monday morning – please email info@sjb.surrey.sch.uk if you would like to book onto one.
+Our SEND Tours are bookable via the main school office and only run at specific times and days – please email info@sjb.surrey.sch.uk if you would like to book onto one.
 It is also important that you have read our SEND policy and other SEND documents if you are planning on naming us as your preferred school for Year 7 so you fully understand the offer we can provide.

 Starting at SJB does not always mean day one of Year 7.
-Once a child’s place is confirmed, The SJB SEND team will be in touch to arrange the first visit whilst they are in Year 6.
+Once a child’s place is confirmed, The SJB SEND team will be in touch with primary schools to arrange the first visit whilst they are in Year 6.
 All students who need a supported transition will be offered opportunities to get to know us before they start.
+This may be in their primary school or, for a small number of children, at SJB as part of additional transition work.

 Yr 6 into 7 SEND Transition Morning or Afternoon (June)

-These sessions are open to students who, after discussions with primary schools, we feel would benefit from additional support.
-The sessions will take place largely within the Learning Support Department a week or two before the main Year 6 into 7 Induction Day (see below).
+These sessions are open to a small number of students who, after discussions with primary schools, we feel would benefit for additional support.
+The sessions will take place at SJB before the main Year 6 into 7 Induction Day (see below).
 After a few introductions we will unpick the schools’ expectations on them as students.
-The students will then be split into a few groups and supported by our team of LSAs, embark on a tour of the school, several fun lesson-based activities and enjoy lunch together.
+The students will then be split into a few groups and then, supported by our team of LSAs, embark on a tour of the school, sample a lesson and enjoy lunch together.
 This is an excellent opportunity for the children to get to know key members of the Learning Support Department and some of the other students joining SJB in September.
 Students are invited to either the morning or afternoon session dependant upon their need.

 Induction Day (July)